 Andy Martin says that story about the Irish being good fighters is the bunk.
 The other night Andy and his brother and two other fellows beat one up.

 Signs of spring-Tom Garite is suffering from a severe heart attack.
-For particulars see
+For particulars see a certain young lady at Clark and Division.

 Catherine.